 Bitcoin and blockchain pioneer Nick Szabo has presented a statistic according to which bitcoin’s risk adjusted returns after 2013 have constantly outperformed gold, stocks, real estate and other general investment instruments.
 If an increasing amount of investors start seeing more potential in bitcoin than gold, it can have far-reaching effects on the markets.

-How the halving can affect markets
+How can BTC halving affect markets?

 There has been much speculation over how the halving can affect bitcoin markets.
 It would seem natural that a heavily rising demand and declining supply would lead to a strong rise in bitcoin’s price.
 This also happened on both earlier occasions when the block reward halved.

 There are also risks related to the block reward halving.
 If the block reward halves and bitcoin’s price does not rise, mining can become unprofitable and lead to a lesser number of miners.
-On the other hand the Bitcoin network nowadays has so much computing power that it would remain safe even in the case of a larger loss of miners.
-Miners have also continued their activity even in unprofitable situations with belief in upcoming price rises – and so far they have always been rewarded.
+On the other hand, the Bitcoin network nowadays has so much computing power that it would remain safe even in the case of a larger loss of miners.
+Miners have also continued their activity even in unprofitable situations with belief in upcoming price rises.
+And so far they have always been rewarded.

 After the first halving bitcoin’s price shot up like a rocket.
 Around the halving in November 2012 bitcoin’s price was roughly $12.25 dollars.
 Toward the end of the year 2013 the price had already risen above $1000 dollars, marking a growth of over 9000 percent.